 Explore Tekera Resource Centre

-As of 2017, we are a level III inpatient clinic
+As of 2017, we are a Level III Inpatient Clinic

-Our current partnerships include Uganda Medical Health Group (UMHG), USAID, Uganda Ministry of Health, and The Aids Support Organization (TASO)
+Our current partnerships include Uganda Medical Health Group (UMHG), USAID, Uganda Ministry of Health, and The Aids Support Organization (TASO).

-safely delivers babies, offers immunizations (for the first time in history for this population), test and treat those with HIV so that they can maintain normal and dignified lives, gains funding to help children get life-saving eye surgery so that they can have eye sight, and does malaria outreach to the community to stop contraction rates (malaria is the largest mortality rate in children under 5 in Uganda and the number one reason for doctor visits).
+The Tekera Medical Clinic does the following: safely delivers babies; offers immunizations (for the first time in history for this population); tests and treats those with HIV so that they can maintain normal and dignified lives; gains funding to help children receive sight-saving eye surgery; and does malaria outreach to the community to significantly reduce the spread of the disease (Malaria has the largest mortality rate in children under 5 in Uganda and is the number one reason for doctor visits).